 The Pod Boutique Hotel

-In a city where space is at a premium, it’s no surprise that someone came up with the idea of for The Pod, a capsule hotel near the Muslim quarter of Arab Street.
-As you would imagine, it’s small and compact but as a boutique hotel it offers a clean, well-designed, and polished version of a streamlined capsule hotel.
-The pods are separated by blinds, and you can choose different versions of the pods, although they are all the same size and there is a little table provided in each space if you need to work.
+In a city where space is a precious commodity, it’s no surprise that someone conceived the idea for The Pod*, a capsule hotel nestled near the Muslim quarter of Arab Street.
+As one would expect, it’s compact and snug, yet as a boutique hotel, it offers a refined, well-crafted interpretation of the streamlined capsule concept.
+The pods are separated by blinds, and you have the option to select different pod versions, although they all share the same dimensions.
+Additionally, each pod includes a convenient worktable for your use.

 Bugis Street Market